Working in OmniPlan: A Tutorial

-After organizing tasks and milestones into groups and estimating the time required to complete them, you can get a better picture of how the project is taking shape.
-At this stage, the Gantt chart looks something like this:
+After organizing tasks and milestones into groups and estimating the time required to complete them, we’re starting to get a better picture of how our project will take shape.
+At this stage our Gantt chart looks something like this:

-When it comes to project planning, one thing is certainly true: you can’t complete all of the tasks simultaneously!
-Even if you had the resources, some parts of the project can’t be worked on until others are finished.
+We can’t complete all of our tasks simultaneously!
+Even if we had the resources to do so, some parts of the project can’t happen until others are finished.
 Thankfully, the pieces are now in place to establish the ways that those tasks are dependent on the status of others.
 There are four ways that dependencies can exist:

-- Finish to Start dependencies are the most common type, indicating that when task A finishes, task B can start.
+Finish ▸ Start dependencies are the most common type, indicating that when task A finishes, task B can start.

-- Start to Finish dependencies indicate that when task A starts, task B can finish.
+Start ▸ Finish dependencies indicate that when task A starts, task B can finish.

-- Start to Start dependencies indicate that when task A starts, task B can also start.
+Start ▸ Start dependencies indicate that when task A starts, task B can also start.

-- Finish to Finish dependencies indicate that when task A finishes, task B can also finish.
+Finish ▸ Finish dependencies indicate that when task A finishes, task B can also finish.

 As you connect tasks, they automatically reschedule to respect the dependencies.

 Milestones, like other types of tasks, can be connected with dependency lines.
 If you find that your tasks don’t look like they’re as well positioned in the Gantt chart as their dependencies would indicate, you can click drag their rows to rearrange them vertically in the outline for a more natural flow.

 Remove dependencies by selecting all the relevant tasks and choosing Structure ▸ Disconnect Tasks (Control-Command-Minus) or Disconnect from the drop-down Connection toolbar button menu.